-The AD9523 serial control port is a flexible, synchronous serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
-The AD9523 serial control port is compatible with most synchronous transfer formats, including I2C, Motorola[®] SPI, and Intel[®] SSR protocols.
-The AD9523 I2C implementation deviates from the classic I2C specification in two specifications, and these deviations are documented in Table 16.
-The serial control port allows read/write access to all registers that configure the AD9523.
+The AD9524 serial control port is a flexible, synchronous serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
+The AD9524 serial control port is compatible with most synchronous transfer formats, including Philips I2C®, Motorola® SPI, and Intel® SSR protocols.
+The AD9524 I2C implementation deviates from the classic I2C specification in two specifications, and these deviations are documented in Table 16 of this data sheet.
+The serial control port allows read/write access to all registers that configure the AD9524.